bradleecrockett/RockPaperScissors/README.md

 # Rock Paper Scissors

-This project is designed to have you practice  using selection (if-else statements)
+This project is designed to have you practice  using selection (if-else statements), using user keyboard input, and displaying images.

-In completing this assignement, you will also learn how to load and display images.

-The program should display the winner at the bottom of the screen.

-As soon as the user presses r, p or s, the program should switch to the appropriate rock, pape or scissors image.
+When the user presses 'r', 'p' or 's', the program should switch to the appropriate rock, paper, or scissors image.

 The program should also generate a random value for the computer choice, and switch the computer to that image.

-Finally the program needs to determine who the winner is and generate an appropriate response at the bottom of the screen.
+Finally, the program needs to use selection (conditional statements) to determine the winner and display an appropriate response at the bottom of the screen.

-For extra credit you can add a score tracker to keep track of wins, ties and losses.
+For extra credit, you can add a score tracker to keep track of wins, ties and losses.
 You could also expand the program to cover Rock Paper Scissors Lizzard Spock.

 ## Grading